 Here is a short videos, which discusses the Mavic Mini camera and shows some gorgeous output from this quadcopter.

 We’ve put together 6 of the best short Mavic Mini footage videos from around the globe including Bali, Hawaii, Amsterdam, Thailand, Austria and Italy.
-This footage is simply outstanding from the Mavic Mini.
+This footage is simply outstanding.

 You can view these best Mavic Mini footage videos here.